CePeU/Build123d-Portable-Installer/README.md

 The downloaded files can be found under:
 [Installdirectory]\\Downloads

-They are currently not removed.
-This is for now during the test phase intentional but you can delete the whole directory if you want.
+The presseting now is that the installation files are removed but you can change that.

 Remember to use: